Beersheba, Israel Guide

 Day Trips

-Approximately 45 minutes by car Ascend to the ancient fortress of Masada, perched atop a dramatic plateau overlooking the Dead Sea.
+Approximately 1 hour by car Ascend the ancient fortress of Masada, perched atop a dramatic plateau overlooking the Dead Sea.
 Explore the ruins of King Herod's palaces, storehouses, and bathhouses, and learn about the heroic stand of the Jewish rebels against the Roman Empire.
-The views from the top are breathtaking, especially at sunrise.
-You can hike up the Snake Path (challenging!) or take the cable car for an easier ascent.
+The panoramic views are simply breathtaking, especially at sunrise.
+Consider taking the cable car up for convenience, or hike the challenging Snake Path for a rewarding experience.

 Travel Time